w3c/w3c-website-redesign-documentation/_docs/2020-08-21-proposed-site-map-v2.md

 * Home
 * Standards
 * Groups
+* Get Involved
 * Resources
+* News and Insights
 * About
-* Get Involved
-* News and Insights

-## User account menu
+## User login navigation

 Links associated with whether a user is logged in.
 Due to full page caching a JavaScript solution will likely need to be used to implement the logged-in state (if possible).

-If not logged in:

-* Sign in
+Please note navigation links below suffixed with the note _(requires login)_ mean the content can only be accessed if the user is logged in.

+### Logged out

-* Register
+* Login

-If logged in:

-* [Username or name]
+* Help

+### Logged in

+* Member home
 * My account

-Please note at present we have not included a logout link since this is not technically possible with basic auth login.
-This can change as the login system is replaced with the new W3C auth system.

-## Footer menu
+## Footer navigation

-A limited number of key links focussed around legal and help information.
+A limited number of key links focussed around contact, help, sponsor and legal information.

 * Home
 * Contact
 * Help and FAQ
+* Sponsor and Donate
 * Privacy policy
 * Legal
 * Site map